matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Alternatives

-### Delegating futures
+### Delegating delayed events

-It is useful for external services to also interact with futures.
+It is useful for external services to also interact with delayed events.
 If a client disconnects an external service can be the best source to activate the Future/"last will".

 This is not covered in this MSC but could be realized with scoped access tokens.